celerity/celerity-runtime/README.md

 - `CELERITY_HORIZON_STEP` and `CELERITY_HORIZON_MAX_PARALLELISM` determine the
   maximum number of sequential and parallel tasks, respectively, before a new [horizon task](https://doi.org/10.1007/s42979-024-02749-w) is introduced.
+- `CELERITY_TRACY` controls the Tracy profiler integration.
+Set to `off` to disable, `fast` for light integration with little runtime overhead, and `full` for integration with extensive performance debug information included in the trace.
+  Only available if integration was enabled enabled at build time through the CMake option `-DCELERITY_TRACY_SUPPORT=ON`.